 We are dedicated to the principles of the Constitutions of the United States and of the State of Nebraska.
-A person accused of a crime has these rights (find a Spanish translation here):
+A person accused of a crime has these rights (includes Spanish translation):

 This article tagged as: